 About Us

-Chickasaw National Wildlife Refuge was established in 1985.
+Chickasaw National Wildlife Refuge was established in 1985 and is 26,997 acres (June 2025).
 It has the largest tract of bottomland hardwood forest in Tennessee, and lies in the Lower Mississippi River floodplain.
 Eight miles of鈥痶he refuge鈥檚 western boundary adjoins the Mississippi River.鈥疶he refuge gets its name from the Chickasaw Indians,鈥痺ho historically occupied portions of west Tennessee, including Lauderdale County in which the鈥痳efuge is located.

 Our Mission